 As of the reporting date, the graduate is "seeking" employment but is not employed.
 A graduate who is performing volunteer work and is seeking employment is included.
 Also included is a graduate who is offered a position, turned it down, and is seeking another position as of the reporting date.
 A graduate who is studying for the bar exam and is not employed as of reporting date, is considered to be seeking employment unless classification of the graduate as "not seeking" can genuinely be supported by the graduate's particular circumstances.
 A graduate who is employed as of the reporting date but seeking another job should be reported in an employed category.

 2. Remove unemployed graduates for whom their start date is after the reporting date.
-We do not know enough about these graduates' career paths, although they have something lined up, to consider them underemployed.
+We do not know enough about these graduates' career paths, except that they have something lined up, to consider them underemployed.

 3. Remove unemployed graduates who are not seeking work.
 They are not wholly attached to the labor force.

 4. Add graduates in Short-Term and Part-Time positions.
 These jobs fall within the common usage of the term "underemployment."
 We further believe that such underemployment is accurately described as less than a successful start to a career.
-Some of these jobs may eventually lead to long-term, full-time employment, but that would require a significant change from the status quo attitudinally, by those in the profession, and substantively through significant job creation.
+Some of these jobs may eventually lead to long-term, full-time employment, but the transition is difficult.

 Note: we do not add a graduate with a part-time, short-term job twice.